-Presently, there are over four thousand New Jersey Criminal Justice Information System (NJCJIS) field terminals which access the Bureau's computerized criminal history files for arrest, prosecutorial, and custody information.
+Presently, there are over eleven thousand New Jersey Criminal Justice Information System (NJCJIS) field terminals which access the Bureau's computerized criminal history files for arrest, prosecutorial, and custody information.

 The following Units make up the State Bureau of Identification:

-The Biometric Identification Unit (BIU), formerly called the Automated Fingerprint Identification Unit, classifies, searches, stores and verifies all criminal and noncriminal fingerprint, palm print and mug photo record submissions.
-The master fingerprint file contains more than 5,000,000 fingerprints and nearly 160,000 palm prints.
+The Biometric Identification Unit (BIU), formerly called the Automated Fingerprint Identification Unit, classifies, searches, stores and verifies all criminal and noncriminal fingerprint, palm print, and mug photo record submissions.
+The master fingerprint file contains more than 6,800,000 fingerprints and nearly 674,000 palm prints.

-The BIU's implementation and efficient utilization of the Automated Fingerprint Identification System (AFIS) has enabled the unit to achieve its mandates by processing criminal arrest and noncriminal licensing/employment fingerprint records in a timely and accurate manner.
-The AFIS is a computerized scanning system used for the storage and comparison of fingerprints and palm prints.
-Since its inception in May, 1990, the AFIS has proven to be one of the most significant advancements in law enforcement technology.
+The implementation and efficient utilization of the Automated Fingerprint Identification System (AFIS) has enabled the unit to achieve its mandates by processing criminal arrest and noncriminal licensing/employment fingerprint records in a timely and accurate manner.
+The Automated Fingerprint Information System is a computerized scanning system used for the storage and comparison of fingerprints and palm prints.
+Since its inception in May 1990, AFIS has proven to be one of the most significant advancements in law enforcement technology.

-In 1997, the BIU began the task of upgrading the existing AFIS.
-The upgrade known as the Fully Integrated Fingerprint Identification System (FIFIS) provides for the electronic transmission of fingerprint records 24 hours a day from the point of booking to the State Bureau of Identification (SBI) utilizing digital live scan and mug photo devices.
-This process provides for the rapid identification while a suspect is still in custody.
-At the end of the identification process, the suspect’s NJ criminal history record is automatically built and/or updated and the fingerprint record is then electronically transmitted to the Federal Bureau of Investigation’s Next Generation Identification (NGI) to be searched nationally.
-The digital mug photo is stored in the SBI’s central repository where it is shared and viewable by the entire law enforcement community.
-These mug photos are used in facial recognition comparisons and digital mug photo line ups, and populate the Offender Watch Sex Offender Registry.
+In 2016, BIU completed a significant upgrade to the state’s AFIS with the implementation of Idemia/MorphoTrak’s Morpho Biometric Identification Solution (MorphoBIS) AFIS.
+The MorphoBIS AFIS provides for faster record processing and improved print matching capabilities of digital print records received 24 hours a day from the point of booking to the State Bureau of Identification (SBI) utilizing digital live scan and mug photo devices.
+This process provides for rapid identification while a suspect is still in custody.
+At the end of the identification process, the suspect’s NJ criminal history record is automatically built and/or updated and the fingerprint and palm print record is then electronically transmitted to the Federal Bureau of Investigation’s Next Generation Identification (NGI) to be searched nationally.
+The digital mug photo is stored in SBI’s central repository, where it is shared and viewable by the entire law enforcement community.
+Stored mug photos are used in facial recognition comparisons and digital mug photo line ups, and populate the Offender Watch Sex Offender Registry.

-Live scan and mug photo deployments commenced on June 5, 1997.
-Initially, there were just eight live scan devices located at police departments in Newark, Jersey City, Atlantic City, Paterson, Camden, East Orange, Elizabeth and State Police Bridgeton.
-As of May 2016, there are more than 659 live scan devices deployed state wide.
-Nearly all full time law enforcement agencies in New Jersey are equipped with a live scan device.
-Additionally, 514 agencies are equipped with mug photo devices and 214 agencies submit palm prints.
-Nearly all criminal fingerprint, palm print, and mug photo submissions are electronically submitted to the SBI and Next Generation Identification (NGI).
+As of September 2020, there are 707 live scan devices deployed statewide.
+Nearly all full-time law enforcement agencies in New Jersey are equipped with a live scan device.
+Additionally, 580 agencies are equipped with mug photo devices and 356 agencies submit palm prints.
+Nearly all criminal fingerprint, palm print, and mug photo submissions are electronically submitted to SBI and NGI.

 Biometric Identification Unit’s Latent Identification

-To assist law enforcement agencies throughout the state, the Biometric Identification Unit has three locations capable of processing latent print submissions:
+To assist law enforcement agencies throughout the state, the Biometric Identification Unit (BIU) has three (3) locations capable of processing latent print submissions from crime scenes:

-Troop A Headquarters in Buena Vista, Holmdel Station on the Garden State Parkway, NJ State Police Division Headquarters in West Trenton NJ.
+Troop A Headquarters in Buena Vista, Holmdel Station on the Garden State Parkway, and NJ State Police Division Headquarters in West Trenton, NJ.

-New legislation has increased the number of citizens that are required to be fingerprinted for licensing, employment, firearms application and volunteering.
-Numerous public and private sector employers now require job applicants to submit to background and fingerprints checks.
-Many non-profit groups that have members or volunteers who interact with children and senior citizens (i.e., Boy Scout Troop Leaders, Youth Coaches, Health Care Workers etc…) are required by these organizations to be fingerprinted.
+New legislation has increased the number of citizens that are required to be fingerprinted for licensing, employment, firearms application, and volunteering.
+Numerous public and private sector employers now require job applicants to submit to background and fingerprint based checks.
+Many non-profit groups that have members or volunteers who interact with children and senior citizens (i.e., Boy Scout Troop Leaders, Youth Coaches, and Health Care Workers etc.) require fingerprinting.

-An electronic live scan fingerprint service provides an 800 number and a web based on-line scheduling service to allow applicants to schedule fingerprint appointments (within 7 days).
-Their fingerprints are electronically captured in approximately 10 minutes at a state contracted private fingerprint site.
-Currently the New Jersey state vendor has18 static sites, as well as several mobile sites to provide fingerprint locations within twenty (20) miles of the applicant’s residence or place of employment.
-For more information on applicant and noncriminal fingerprinting, please visit https://www.bioapplicant.com/nj or contact the state vendor’s call center at 1-877-503-5981.
+The State of New Jersey utilizes a state contracted vendor to schedule and provide electronic live scan fingerprint services.
+The vendor provides an 800 number and a web based on-line scheduling service to allow applicants to schedule fingerprint appointments within seven (7) days.
+Applicant fingerprints are electronically captured at the contractor’s private fingerprint sites within approximately ten (10) minutes.
+Currently the state contracted vendor has eighteen (18) static sites located within twenty (20) miles of an applicant’s residence, school, or place of employment.
+The state vendor also offers the ability to schedule mobile fingerprinting operations at various locations.
+For more information on applicant and noncriminal fingerprinting, please visit https://uenroll.identogo.com/ or contact the state vendor’s call center at 1-877-503-5981.

-The use of live scan fingerprinting technologies has reduced the ink card process and completes the applicant's background check within ten business days for both State and Federal checks.
-Fingerprints are electronically captured which reduces poor quality submissions and the need to create two sets (state and federal) of fingerprint cards.
-Submissions are electronically processed using the allowing State Bureau of Identification (SBI) state checks to be completed in approximately one hour.
-If needed, the fingerprints are electronically transmitted to the Integrated Automated Fingerprint Identification System (IAFIS) and are processed within twenty-four hours.
-Submitting state agencies are receiving criminal history record results electronically within one to ten business days.
+The use of live scan fingerprinting technologies has reduced the ink and roll card process and completes the applicant's background check within ten (10) business days, for both State and Federal checks.
+Fingerprints are electronically captured, which reduces poor quality submissions and the need to create two (2) sets (state and federal) of fingerprint cards.
+Submitting state agencies typically receive criminal history record results electronically within one to ten business days.

-The Criminal Justice Information System Control Unit (CJISCU) is designated as the Control System Agency (CSA) by the FBI, and provides statewide management to criminal justice users with respect to CJIS data.
-The system consists of over 900 criminal justice agencies and provides users with computerized data from the New Jersey Motor Vehicle Commission (NJMVC), National Crime Information System (NCIC), and the National Law Enforcement Telecommunications system (NLETS).
+The Criminal Justice Information System Control Unit (CJISCU) is designated as the CJIS Systems Agency (CSA) by the FBI, and provides statewide management to criminal justice users with respect to CJIS data.
+The system is utilized by 850 criminal justice agencies and provides users with computerized data from the New Jersey Motor Vehicle Commission (NJMVC), National Crime Information Center (NCIC), and the National Law Enforcement Telecommunications System (NLETS).

-The main objective of the CJISCU is to insure that all state wide users meet NCIC policy requirements, by enforcing system integrity, discipline, and security.
-To accomplish this, the CJISCU conducts periodic training, biennial audits, and security checks of all users.
-In addition, over 200,000 NJWPS/NCIC records are tracked and validated by unit personnel.
+The main objective of CJISCU is to ensure that all statewide users meet NCIC policy requirements, by enforcing system integrity, discipline, and security.
+To accomplish this, CJISCU conducts periodic training, triennial audits, and security checks of all users.

 The New Jersey Criminal Justice Information System Security Policy outlines and defines security measures for all statewide users.
 The Security Policy covers personnel security, physical and visual security of terminal sites, user authorization, technical security, dissemination of CJIS information, audit program, and Mobile Data Computer (MDC) access control standards.

-Authorized CJIS users throughout the state can access additional information and resources regarding CJIS issues on a new website, CJIS.NJSP.ORG.
+Authorized CJIS users throughout the state can access additional information and resources regarding CJIS via the Garden State Network (GSN) website at, CJIS.NJSP.ORG.
 The website provides a centralized location for users to obtain guidance relating to network and computer security.
-The website is for the use of authorized criminal justice personnel only.
+The website is for use by authorized criminal justice personnel only.

-The Data Reduction Unit (DRU) creates, updates, modifies and reviews all computerized criminal history (CCH) records contained within the Master Name Index (MNI) and the CCH system.
-DRU searches, identifies, and inputs all criminal source documents into the CCH and MNI and reviews the criminal history files prior to dissemination to ensure accuracy.
+CRICU creates, updates, modifies and reviews all computerized criminal history (CCH) records contained within the Master Name Index (MNI) and the CCH system.
+CRICU searches, identifies, and inputs all criminal source documents into the CCH and MNI and reviews the criminal history files prior to dissemination to ensure accuracy.